 White Rock Beach

-The town of White Rock has a massive stretch of beaches that goes for around 8 km.
+The town of White Rock has a massive stretch of beaches that goes for around eight kilometres.
 Appropriately, that much coastline is complemented by the longest pier in Canada (at over 1,500 feet long!).

 In years where there isn’t a pandemic, various events take place at the pier over the course of the year.
 There is a series of free outdoor concerts in the summer, a fundraising picnic, and the White Rock Festival of Lights during the Christmas season.
 White Rock’s Canada Day celebrations also take place near the beach.